 Skiing in Sierra Nevada Andalucia

-The resort offers great facilities for all winter sport enthusiasts and provides a good selection and quality slopes for all levels of skiers.
+The resort offers great facilities for all winter sports enthusiasts and provides a good selection and quality slopes for all levels of skiers.

-It also has an excellent cross country track and the old saying that can snow in the morning and spend the afternoon tanning yourself on a sun kissed beach is absolutely true, some of the best beaches and resorts are only a stones throw away along the Granada, Almeria and Malaga coastlines.
+It also has an excellent cross country track and the old saying that can snow in the morning and spend the afternoon tanning yourself on a sun-kissed beach is absolutely true, some of the best beaches and resorts are only a stone's throw away along with the Granada, Almeria and Malaga coastlines.